Yoga therapists near you

-How can yoga therapy nourish your soul?
+How can yoga therapy nourish you?

 Yoga therapy empowers individuals to progress toward improved health and wellbeing through the application of the teachings and practices of yoga.
 A yoga therapist is an experienced yoga teacher with additional qualifications, specialised skills and knowledge in the application of yoga within a therapeutic setting.